wp-plugins/fcchat/readme.txt

 = 3.4.2.6 =
 Bug fix: The mobile banner mode was causing some sites to display with an improper width.

+= 3.5.0.1 =
+Adds a "Contacts" button to the toolbar, which replaces the old "Friends" button.
+The contacts panel now consists of both the friends list, and a new feature - "Recent Conversations".

 == Upgrade Notice ==